iswc-reproducibility/iswc-reproducibility.github.io/index.md

 ---

 ### <span style="color:#16954F">Submission system </span>
 The authors should provide the system code and required data on a Github repository.
 Moreover, a README file describing the system and the installation process should be provided.
+See the [submission guidelines] for details.

 ### <span style="color:#16954F"> ISWC reproducibility precursor</span>